Australia’s off the charts on meat emissions

 The research said while NRDs had been used to promote good health, they also represented an important policy tool for decreasing environmental impacts.

-While the research showed animal products counted for 70 per cent of greenhouse gas emissions in high-income countries, NRDs in countries like Australia are focused on increasing the amount of fruit and vegetables eaten, which have less environmental impact.
+While the research showed animal products counted for 70 per cent of dietary greenhouse gas emissions in high-income countries, NRDs in countries like Australia are focused on increasing the amount of fruit and vegetables eaten, which have less environmental impact.

 University of Sydney School of Medical Sciences and Bosch Institute Professor Brian Morris said the study showed what was good for health was also good for the environment.